Product placement: Tobacco

 Tobacco companies have made direct payment to stars for using their cigarettes in films.
 Sylvester Stallone received US$500,000 to use Brown and Williamson tobacco products in five feature films.

 In response to a Christian Science Monitor article accusing the industry of deliberately using product placement as an advertising strategy, the Tobacco Institute claimed that product placement is driven by filmmakers to "achieve desired artistic effects but also to offset production costs".
 It also claimed "the 1970 federal ban on cigarette advertising on television and radio does not prohibit payments to filmmakers for the use of cigarettes in a film."
 The rebuttal concludes with the sentiment that smoking in film provides a certain "aesthetic" which is legitimate and at the filmmaker's discretion.

 Airlines

 Many airlines have advertised prominently in film, in some cases to promote a new flight route or just to increase public awareness of the company.
 Pan Am advertised in many films, including 2001: A Space Odyssey and James Bond films.
 American Airlines was advertised in Home Alone and Home Alone 2, and a model of a Virgin Atlantic Boeing 747 was shown in Wayne's World.
 Mike Myers' later film, Austin Powers: The Spy Who Shagged Me, featured a major promotion with Virgin, including repainting some of Virgin's fleet to read "Virgin Shaglantic".

 American Airlines and Hilton Hotels were featured in the film Up in the Air.
-George Clooney, an avid flyer is constantly seen in the airport because of his career.
-This film was a huge endorsement for American Airlines, yet no payment was exchanged between the filmmaker and the airline.

 Turkish Airlines was featured in the film Batman v Superman: Dawn of Justice.
 Warner Bros and Turkish Airlines signed a contract together to help promote and endorse the film.

 Radio, television and publishing

 Television

-The list of television shows with the most instances of product placement (November 2007 – 2008; according to Nielsen Media Research) included: